Victorian Slum House: Production

 The structure used to house the participants was the Alice Billings House, near Queen Elizabeth Olympic Park.
 It was built in 1877 as part of the West Ham fire station as a residence for firemen and their families.
 The building was so run down that it had to have safety improvements added prior to the film crew dressing it for the series.
 Three tons of mud were brought into the courtyard to help simulate conditions of the era.

 Some modern requirements had to remain in place.
 Flushing toilets were available (although there were outhouses in the courtyard as there would have been in that setting), and a nutritional baseline was adhered to for the children, although the food provided was typical of the time as much as possible.
 The participants also did not experience the diseases such as cholera that afflicted people in the slums.

 The participants were kept "in character" during their entire stay.
 The crew did not eat in front of them, and knocked before entering their living quarters.
 When Mandy Holworth, the tailor's wife, found a hole in her shoe, she approached the crew and they asked her "What would a poor Victorian do?" instead of giving her a replacement set.
 Her family had two buckets of water - one for rinsing dishes and the other for rinsing their faces and armpits.
 She said that after the production, the dirt was so embedded under her toenails that it took two weeks to come clean.

 Cognate series

-Victorian Slum House is one in a line of "time capsule" reality television series.
-Others in the genre from the same production company include (in order of broadcast):